srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 With the simulated device running, the `telemetryDelay` configuration can be updated by editing the device twin Desired State within Azure IoT Hub.
 This can be done by configuring the Device in the Azure IoT Hub within the Azure portal.

-1. Open the **Azure portal** , and then navigate to your **Azure IoT Hub** service.
+1. Open the **Azure portal**, and then navigate to your **Azure IoT Hub** service.

-1. On the IoT Hub blade, on the left side of the blade, under the **Explorers** section, click on **IoT devices**.
+1. On the left-side menu of your IoT hub blade, under **Explorers**, click **IoT devices**.

 1. Within the list of IoT devices, click **sensor-thl-2000**.

     > **IMPORTANT**: Make sure you select the device from this lab.
-You may also see a device named _ContainerDevice1_ that was created during a previous lab.
+You may also see a device named _sensor-th-0001_ that was created earlier in the course.

-1. On the device blade, at the top of the blade, click **Device Twin**.
+1. On the **sensor-thl-2000** device blade, at the top of the blade, click **Device Twin**.

-    Within the **Device twin** blade, there is an editor with the full JSON for the device twin.
+    On the **Device twin** blade, there is an editor with the full JSON for the device twin.
 This enables you to view and/or edit the device twin state directly within the Azure portal.

 1. Locate the `properties.desired` node within the Device Twin JSON.
 Update the `telemetryDelay` property to have the value of `"2"`.
 Once saved, this will update the `telemetryDelay` of the simulated device to send sensor telemetry every **2 seconds**.